Schuyler County Courthouse Complex

-The Schuyler County Courthouse Complex is a historic courthouse complex located on North Frankln Street between 9th and 10th Streets in Watkins Glen in Schuyler County, New York.
-It consists of a three building government complex.
+The Schuyler County Courthouse Complex is a historic courthouse complex located on North Franklin Street between 9th and 10th Streets in Watkins Glen in Schuyler County, New York.
+It consists of a three-building government complex.
 The courthouse, built in 1855, is a two-story, rectangular brick building on a stone foundation.
 It features an inset square tower with an ogee roof and weather vane.
 It also has a small pedimented porch supported by Doric order columns.
-The Sheriff's residence is a two-story brick structure with hipped roof and cupola.
-The third building is the one story Clerk's office that measures 22 feet by 38 feet.
+The Sheriff's residence is a two-story brick structure with a hipped roof and cupola.
+The third building is the one-story Clerk's office that measures 22 feet by 38 feet.

 It was listed on the National Register of Historic Places in 1974.